 I spent $10 on an inflatable baby pool at Target, and it was maybe the best $10 I’ve ever spent there (which is saying something).
-It kept our 9 month old from crawling around (and eating) all the sand at the beach.
+It kept our nine-month old from crawling around (and eating) all the sand at the beach.
 We didn’t even put water in the pool; we just brought his bath toys, and he had a blast!
-It took approximately 2 minutes to blow up, so we were able to inflate and deflate as needed, making it super transportable.
+It took approximately two minutes to blow up, so we were able to inflate and deflate as needed, making it super transportable.

 While the ice cold pool water was not his most favorite, the toys attached to the pool float were a big win for him.
 The big win for me was the adjustable sun shade that came with the float.
 If you don’t want to hold your baby the entire time you are in the pool, get a float designed for babies and enjoy some quality pool time.

 Watching your baby discover the sand and the ocean for the first time is pure joy.
 Soak in these moments, take a bunch of pictures, and don’t forget to reapply your sunscreen. 🙂